iremkapucuoglu/p4b-website/content/en/docs/about.md

 * What is the effect of a new pedestrian or bicycle bridge on the accessibility of a neighborhood?
 * How does the accessibility of a place change if there is temporary closure of a walkway?
 * How many people can reach a certain destination within 10 minutes walking distance?
 How does this change if only barrier-free paths can be used?
 Where are barriers in the network and how could they be removed?
-* How high is the diversity and availability of gastronomy in different neighborhoods?

-Many more related questions in transport and land-use planning will follow.
-GOAT is mainly designed to be useful for planners, researchers, and decision makers, but due to its open nature it invites everybody to use it.

 ### Philosophy